Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians

-{\sl Sketch of the proof: } The construction of the KP divisor $\DKP$ and of the Baker--Akhiezer function $\hat \psi(P, \vec t)$ on $\Gamma(\mathcal G)$ is carried in several steps: \begin{enumerate} \item\textbf{The edge wave function} In Section \ref{sec:anycurve}, we define a non normalized dressed edge wave function $\Psi_e (\vec t)$ at the edges $e\in \mathcal N$ using the system of vectors introduced in Section \ref{sec:vectors}.
+{\sl Sketch of the proof: } The construction of the KP divisor $\DKP$ and of the Baker--Akhiezer function $\hat \psi(P, \vec t)$ on $\Gamma(\mathcal G)$ is carried in several steps: \begin{enumerate} \item\textbf{The edge wave function} In Section \ref{sec:anycurve}, we define a non normalized dressed edge wave function $\Psi_e (\vec t)$ at the edges $e\in \mathcal N$ which solves the system of Lam relations introduced in Section \ref{sec:vectors} using the non-normalized Sato wave function as the boundary condition.
 We then assign a degree $g-k$ dressed network divisor $\DDN$ to $\mathcal N$ using the linear relations at the trivalent white vertices.
-The dependence of both the edge wave function and of the network divisor on the gauge ray direction, the weight gauge, the vertex gauge and the orientation of the network is ruled by the corresponding transformation properties of the edge vectors discussed in Section \ref{sec:vectors}; \item\textbf{The KP divisor on $\Gamma$} In Section \ref{sec:KP_div}, we define the KP divisor on $\Gamma$.
-We rule the value of the KP wave function at the double points using the system of edge vectors introduced in Section \ref{sec:vectors}.
+The dependence of both the edge wave function and of the network divisor on the gauge ray direction, the weight gauge, the vertex gauge and the orientation of the network is ruled by the corresponding transformation properties of the geometric signature discussed in Section \ref{sec:vectors}, see Lemma~\ref{lem:gauge}, Theorem~\ref{theo:sign_face}; \item\textbf{The KP divisor on $\Gamma$} In Section \ref{sec:KP_div}, we define the KP divisor on $\Gamma$.
+We rule the value of the KP wave function at the double points using the system of edge wave functions defined in the previous step.
 Therefore each dressed network divisor number is the local coordinate of a KP divisor point $\Pdr_l \in \Gamma_l$ and the position of $\Pdr_l$ is independent on the orientation of the network, on the gauge ray direction, on the weight gauge and on the vertex gauge.